 Inflation and taxes will eat away a major chunk of your returns.
 So, investing for long-term is just not good enough!
 Investing in right investment avenues is equally important.
 These avenues can be high risk-high reward ones, which can also give you an income which is tax-exempt.

 Stocks (direct equity) and equity mutual funds can be your best investment bets for long-term financial goals.
-There is a high probability of getting decent inflation adjusted returns from these investment options and icing on the cake is ‘the long-term capital gains on investments like equity mutual funds and stocks’ are tax-free’ (as per the current tax laws).
+There is a high probability of getting decent inflation adjusted returns from these investment options and icing on the cake is ‘the long-term capital gains on investments like equity mutual funds and stocks’

 Another investment which can give you decent investment returns is ‘real-estate properties’.
 But unlike, mutual funds / stocks, investing in property may not be suitable to everyone.
 Your investment in property can wipe out your life-long earnings, if you invest in say a property which has litigation.